 Reliable buyers usually know how they want to pay and they’re familiar with the various B2B payment methods available.
-They won’t blanch when you suggest sending the payment through an ACH transfer, they may be savvy with digital payments, but if they’d prefer to use the company’s commercial card, they’re ready with their card details too.
+They won’t blanch when you suggest sending the payment through an ACH transfer, they may be savvy with digital payments.
+However if they’d prefer to use the company’s commercial card, they’re ready with their card details too.

-Fraudulent buyers are more likely to prefer to settle up by credit card or check so that they can use the float time to make their getaway.
+Fraudulent buyers are more likely to prefer to settle up by credit card so they have float time to getaway.
 And that credit card doesn’t always work.
 If the buyer is using stolen numbers, the card might have been blocked before they were able to make their purchase, and they’d need to scramble around for another one.

 When a first payment attempt doesn’t work, pay attention to the red light.
 Check the identity of the credit card owner and call the credit company to verify ownership.

-B2B payment fraud can vary considerably in the methods used, and that fraud doesn’t have to take place only in the order process.
+B2B payment fraud can vary considerably in the methods used.
+That fraud doesn’t have to take place only in the order process.
 Invoice fraud is also common and thefts an take place within companies by employees or people they know.
 Nor do red lights always indicate that a business has to shut down an order immediately.
-The challenge is to use those warning signs as a reason to operate with caution and check for possible fraud without putting off legitimate purchases.
+The challenge is to use those signs to operate with caution and check for fraud without putting off legitimate purchases.
 False positives cost businesses money too.
 Businesses vulnerable to B2B payment fraud have to be able to safeguard their security.
 At the same time, they need to be able to take orders from new customers and operate their payment systems.

-In its fourth quarter report for 2015, Ubiquiti Networks, a technology company serving enterprises and service providers, included one standout line.
+In 2015, Ubiquiti Networks, a technology company serving enterprises and service providers, included one standout line.
 Beneath the usual profit and loss results, and announcement of new products, the company said this about B2B Payment Fraud:

 As disclosed in the Form 8-K filed on August 6, 2015, we lost $39.1 million in connection with a business e-mail compromise (“BEC”) fraud involving employee impersonation.

-A report on Pymnts.com, based on the firm’s SEC filing, explained that a member of their own staff in a Hong Kong subsidiary had received an official-looking email that appeared to come from someone in the company’s finance department.
-As a result of that request, Ubiquiti sent a total of $46.7 million to another company in Hong Kong and to a number of other accounts held overseas.
-Ubiquiti quickly managed to recover $8.1 million and expected to recoup an additional $6.8 million but the hunt was still on for the remaining $39.1 million.
+A report on Pymnts.com explained that a member of their staff in Hong Kong received an official-looking email.
+It appeared to come from someone in the company’s finance department.
+As a result, Ubiquiti sent $46.7 million to another company in Hong Kong.
+Ubiquiti quickly managed to recover $8.1 million and expected to recoup an additional $6.8 million.
+However, the hunt was still on for the remaining $39.1 million.

-Ubiquiti didn’t explain in its SEC report what steps, if any, the employee had taken to confirm the identity of the fraudsters.
+Ubiquiti didn’t explain in its SEC report what steps the employee took to confirm the identity of the fraudsters.
 It didn’t describe the weaknesses in its internal controls nor the procedures that its investigation had uncovered.
 Understandably, it also didn’t detail the “additional procedures and controls” it was then implementing.

 Few businesses suffer B2B payment frauds on the scale of the theft that hit Ubiquiti.
 The kind of business email (BEC) scam to which Ubiquiti fell victim takes on average about $6,000.
-But every company is vulnerable to that fraud—and every company can and must take steps that reduce the chances that they and their clients will become victims.
+But every company is vulnerable to that fraud.
+Every company can and must take steps that reduce the chances that they and their clients will become victims.

-The nature of the defense structures a business should use will depend on the nature of the attack to which it’s most vulnerable.
+The nature of the defense structures a business should use depends on the nature of attacks it’s most vulnerable.
 Against BEC scams, the FBI makes a number of security recommendations:

-Many of those recommendations could be summed up as “be cautious and use common sense.”
-When something feels suspicious—when one of those red lights starts flashing—slow down and make sure that all of those doubts are dealt with before a payment is made or a product is delivered.
+When something feels suspicious, slow down.
+Make sure that all of those doubts are dealt with before a payment is made or a product is delivered.

 But BEC fraud should be relatively easy to spot and with the right amount of caution, easy to stop too.
 Other kinds of fraud are more complex and more demanding.
-Attempted frauds that focus on B2B account payable payments, especially those that are perpetrated not by email but through payment platforms, require tougher safeguards.
+Attempted frauds that focus on B2B account payable payments require tougher safeguards.
 Matthew Dragiff, Vice President of Product Management for AvantGard Payment Services, recommends using a single, centralized, accounts payable system for all outgoings.
 When all payments, whether they’re made by check, ACH, wire, card, or digital are paid through the same platform, the company has more transparency, a common workflow, simplified auditing and compliance, and a reduction in bank connectivity requirements.
 The system should integrate multiple levels of approval and segregation of duties, allow for stock inventory management and provide payment analysis.

 That single system should also incorporate an approval workflow for every payment.
 One member of staff could be allowed to submit a payment request but the payment cannot be made until another member of staff has reviewed and approved the request.
 Dragiff notes that some companies already use their bank’s Web portal for multi-level approval but argues that the process is difficult when the company has more than one banking relationship.